Educational Session Materials

 collaborations.
 In addition, we will facilitate a group UL brainstorm session in order to collaborate on

-ways to enhance student engagement and prepare them for life after college.
+ways to enhance student engagement and prepare them for life after college. - Data Visualization and Infographics: Using Data to Tell Your Story

 (Presenter: Ashley Sieman, University Life Assessment, Research and Retention) Are you ready to bring your data to life and use it to tell your story in an interesting and accessible way?
 At Mason we collect a wealth of information about our students.
 However, we often have difficulty understanding and communicating what we know about our students and the impact of our work.
 Data visualizations can help us make sense of the information we have collected and make it accessible to a variety of audiences.
 This session will introduce participants to data visualization and infographic tools and techniques.
-These tools and techniques are designed to help participants make meaning of and communicate complex information and ideas in a simple and visually appealing way.
+These tools and techniques are designed to help participants make meaning of and communicate complex information and ideas in a simple and visually appealing way. - Student Leadership Development: how do students learn and what should they be

-learning to further develop as leaders (Presenters: Nick Lennon, LEAD; Julie Owen, New Century College; and Wendy Wagner, Leadership & Community Engagement) Participants will learn more about HOW students learn to be leaders and WHAT students should learn to further develop as leaders through a discussion of a new leadership development program at Mason called the “SEED Leadership Program”.
+learning to further develop as leaders?
+(Presenters: Nick Lennon, LEAD; Julie Owen, New Century College; and Wendy Wagner, Leadership & Community Engagement) Participants will learn more about HOW students learn to be leaders and WHAT students should learn to further develop as leaders through a discussion of a new leadership development program at Mason called the “SEED Leadership Program”.
 Staff and faculty members at Mason collaboratively developed the SEED leadership program, which integrates the importance of classroom learning with co-curricular learning.
 Experiential learning theory and leadership development theory will be discussed as well as how these theories have practical applications for how students learn to be

 leaders and what we should be teaching students about leadership.
 The principles of leadership